published at Scottish Coalition Against Sexual Exploitation, May 2010

 As usual, the United States hogs more press coverage for several rural counties in a desert state (prostitution is illegal in Las Vegas) than gets accorded to the entire legalized countries of Mexico, Greece, Guatemala, Ethiopia, and every country in South America except Guyana and Suriname.

-I live in Portland, Oregon, which readers of the New York Times and other news fit to print know is the US city with the most strip clubs as well as home of the theater that first projected images of Linda Lovelace getting raped in Deep Throat.
-Libertarians know our state constitution allows for entertainment businesses to have prostitution occur in them as paid acts of free expression.
+I live in Portland, Oregon, which readers of the New York Times and other news fit to print know is the US city with the most strip clubs as well as home of the theater that first projected images of Linda Lovelace getting abused onscreen in the movie Deep Throat.
+Libertarians know our state constitution allows for entertainment businesses to have prostitution occur in them as acts of free expression.
 The Hooters at Mall 205 closed after a few months because it couldn’t compete with the topless sports bar across the street.

 Way out in the Oregon desert where there’s nothing around for miles but sage and jackrabbits, there’s a place named “Whorehouse Meadow.”
 Tourist guides and historical plaques make frequent mention of how ‘colorful’ the wild, wild west was with saloons and brothels.
-Men moved the necessary livestock West with them building cattle ranches for the beef and rape rooms for the meat.
+Men moved the necessary livestock West with them, and historical documents portray the lives of most women in such brothels as less valued than cattle.

 For the past eight years I have worked against prostitution in Oregon, but only in the past two years have I seen commitments to make improvements.
 People didn’t just suddenly discover sex trafficking, prostitution went up as the economy went down and we were forced to confront the problem literally brought to our doorsteps by pimps and johns.
 I live in the worst prostitution neighborhood in one of the worst US cities for sex trafficking, and my neighbors are Portland’s famously tolerant, progressive citizens.
 But johns are soliciting children on the way home from school, pimps are beating their slaves on the sidewalks, and there are so many used condoms and needles in the community park that before ball games parents must do a sweep of the field.